 Everyone agrees tear stains are not very attractive.
 They can make your pet look sad and sickly.
-Tear stains are most commonly a problem for dogs but cats can be afflicted with this unsightly problem too.
+Besides being unsightly, tear stains can pose problems to your pet's health.
+If tear stains are allowed to build up over time, they can cause infections, discomfort and facial irritation.
+Tear stains are more commonly a problem for dogs, but cats can be afflicted with this unsightly problem too.
 What causes tear stains and what can a dog or cat owner do?

-There can be many reasons for why your pet is afflicted with this condition.
-The causes can range from blocked tear ducts, eye diseases, parasites, food allergies, abnormally shaped eyes to genetic predisposition.
+There can be many reasons for why your pet gets tear stains.
+Different causes include blocked tear ducts, eye diseases, parasites, bacterial infections, allergies, abnormally shaped eyes and genetic predisposition.

-The most common cause for tear staining is the pet's eyes are tearing in excess, a condition called epiporha.
-This makes the hair around the eyes very damp and the perfect breeding ground for bacteria and yeast.
-Red yeast is attributed to cause the staining as it produces a reddish brown discoloration on the facial hair.
+The most common cause of tear staining is excessive tearing, a condition called epiphora.
+This makes the hair around the eyes damp, creating the perfect breeding ground for bacteria and yeast.
+Red yeast produces a reddish brown discoloration on the face, and it is a common cause of tear stain problems.
 This staining is not only unsightly but also may be very irritating to your pet and emit a moderate to noticeably strong odor.

 SEE YOUR VETERINARIAN

-First, make an appointment with your veterinarian to make sure the staining isn't being caused by a variety of other causes.
+First, make an appointment with your veterinarian to try and determine the cause of the staining.
+Your veterinarian will want to make sure the staining isn't due to an underlying health problem.
+In some cases, surgery may be necessary to unblock obstructed tear ducts.
 Unfortunately, there are some pets genetically predisposed to excessive tearing because of how their eyes are made.
 If this is the case, there is little that can be done.
-Your veterinarian will want to make sure the staining isn't due to an underlying health problem.

 MANAGE AND TREAT FOR PARASITES